 There have been multiple studies comparing the efficiency of a using a single line (think of a bank queue) versus multiple lines (think of most grocery stores) for checkout.
-Simulations tend to make a variety of assumptions, such as cashier speed and arrival rates, indicate a single queue is faster and more effectively utilizes the cashiers.
+Simulations tend to make a variety of assumptions, such as cashier speed and arrival rates, and indicate a single queue is faster and more effectively utilizes the cashiers.

-Other behavior models dispute this finding with a claim that the “human factor” is not considered and these studies indicate that multiple lines are more efficient primarily, because cashiers move faster when they have their own dedicated set of customers.
+Other behavior models dispute this finding with a claim that the “human factor” is not considered and these studies indicate that multiple lines are more efficient, primarily because cashiers move faster when they have their own dedicated set of customers.

 They also claim the mathematical models don’t consider the customer behavior of line switching which reduces the efficiency disparity between the single and multiple queue.

 Historically, grocery retailers have chosen the multiple line model.
 Recently, however, some notable retailers have experimented with the single queue.
 We’ve seen recent trials in a variety of grocery formats in the U.S. and abroad – traditional regional grocers, hypermarkets, mass merchandisers and natural food stores – and customer reviews are mixed.